 The son of the founders of Community Bible Study, Bill knows from personal experience that people grow in spiritual depth and Biblical knowledge when they use carefully constructed Bible studies illuminated with well researched commentary background.
 Bill saw Community Bible Study develop from his parents’ living room to an international ministry serving many thousands of people.
 Having written commentaries for Community Bible Study, he began writing material for the churches he pastored so he could connect Sunday sermons to weekly devotional reading, and small group Bible studies.
 He tested and improved materials in congregations over a period of 15 years, and through his Doctor of Ministry studies at Fuller Theological Seminary, he researched the most effective ways to build the BNEXT ministry.
 He also holds a Master of Divinity degree from Princeton Seminary and a Bachelor of Biology from Westmont College.
 Bill has written a variety of articles, publications, and books.
-Bill serves as executive director and president of the board for Scripture Awakening, and is senior pastor of Hendersonville Presbyterian Church in Hendersonville, NC.
+Bill serves as executive director and president of the board for Scripture Awakening.

 Prior to joining Christ Hope and Reconciliation Ministry (CHARM) as the Director of Relations, Tommie was the Director of the Innerchange Freedom Initiative (IFI) the nation’s first faith-based prerelease program for returning citizens.
 During his two-decade tenure at IFI, he developed many innovated programs which have been implemented in many Texas correctional facilities.
 He has worked with many congregations and community organizations to create The Houston Reentry Coalition, a network that assists returning citizens and their family members.
 Additionally, he collaborated with Houston Habitat for Humanity to develop a prisoner community service partnership, which resulted in a job skills training program for incarcerated individuals and hundreds of families becoming first time home owners.
 He’s currently a board member for several non-profit organizations and President of Grace Freight Trucking, which trains and employs returning citizens.
 Prior to his work at IFI, Tommie developed his passion for working with incarcerated individuals during his tenure with the Texas Department of Criminal Justice (Parole Division).
 A graduate of Texas Southern University, he and his wife Tonja has been married for 30 years.